netxms/netxms-doc/admin/quickstart.rst

 in local network.
 In case if |product_name| server has access to switches and routers via SNMP, all devices in network will be added automatically by discovery process.

-To enable passive network discovery open :guilabel:`Network Discovery` view.
-There in :guilabel:`General` section select :guilabel:`Passive only` option and check that all default SNMP credentials are set as described in :ref:`quick_start_credentials_SNMP` section.
+To enable passive network discovery open :guilabel:`Configuration --> Network Discovery`.
+There in :guilabel:`General` section select :guilabel:`Passive only` option.
+Network discovery will be using default SNMP credentials that were discussed above in :ref:`quick_start_credentials_SNMP` section.
 Other options that can be set depending on requirements:

   * Option to use SNMP trap source for further network discovery
   * Option to set filer that will define rules for not adding nodes to